Phil Morris sits down with the iconic Owen Sheers to discuss his play Mametz that explores a war assault during the Battle of the Somme in 1916.

 I agree, as those plays are revived they’re reinterpreted, reassessed and reimagined and that’s what keeps them alive.

 It’s important to say that one aspiration [for this play] is to learn to what extent we can take the best of site-specific theatre and the best of literary theatre and meld them together.
 Our director, Matthew Dunster, who’s brilliant, said to me at one point in the process, ‘Look it’s great stuff but it’s very literary.
 For a certain part of the play, I’ve got to be able to control the space.
 Because for the audience to get this to hear this, I can’t be contending against wind and weather.’
 So hopefully you’ll see how we’ve tried to have our site-specific cake and eat it.

 I think what’s interesting… is to try to do this in two ways.
 We’re bringing home the stories of the soldiers, and we’re relocating Mametz geographically.
 Many of the men who died at Mametz Wood were from Brecon and Monmouthshire so there’s something incredible about bringing [their battle] back to the Welsh landscape.

 And some of those men were from Senghenydd, who’d survived that terrible mining disaster…

 I have one character [in the play] who is a survivor of that disaster, well actually he wasn’t there.
-He went on the horses the day before, got hammered and was hung over when the tragedy happened.
-And this character brings a guilt into the play – a survivor’s guilt.
+He went on the horses the day before, got hammered and was hungover when the tragedy happened.
+And this character brings a pang of guilt into the play of survivor’s guilt.